vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *ī śvarīṁ tripurāsiddhim pūjayed bindutarpaṇai ḥ * /

-Pure knowledge \( *śuddhavidyā* \), says the Dī, is the consciousness of the nonduality of the subject and the object: all is pure, unique, divine Consciousness.
+Pure knowledge \( *śuddhavidyā* \), says the Dī , is the consciousness of the nonduality of the subject and the object: all is pure, unique, divine Consciousness.
 The realization of the nonduality of consciousness \( *saṁvidadvaita* \), of the nonduality with Śiva, is the highest, liberating knowledge.
 “Thus, the supernatural power of enjoyment \[ *bhukti* \] is the great power to enjoy the whole diversity of the world gained by the adept when worshipping in this seventh *cakra* .”
-This he does, adds the Dī, “by off ering drops of *arghya* , together with unhusked grains of barley corn \( *akṣata* \) and fl owers, with the *mudrā * of union of Śiva and Śakti made by joining the thumb and the little fi nger.”
+This he does, adds the Dī , “by off ering drops of *arghya* , together with unhusked grains of barley corn \( *akṣata* \) and fl owers, with the *mudrā * of union of Śiva and Śakti made by joining the thumb and the little fi nger.”

 140
 The *pūjā* in the eighth \(three-angled\), Sarvasiddhimāyā, *cakra* is now described: